-Barcelona with its status as a Mediterranean, historic, cutting-edge, cultural and cosmopolitan city that make it truly special.
+Barcelona with its status as a Mediterranean, historic, cutting-edge, cultural and cosmopolitan city that make it truly special offers some of the nicest hotels for everyone.

 Wherever you are in Barcelona, there's always something to see: jewels of Catalan art nouveau, modernisme, and contemporary architecture, markets that are a treat for the senses, ancient Roman buildings and a bustling seafront.